->''"If in the first act you have hung a pistol on the wall, then in the following one it should be fired. Otherwise don't put it there."''

 !!Works by Anton Chekhov with their own page on the wiki:

 !!Other works by Anton Chekov contain examples of:

-* AbsurdlyHighStakesGame: In the short story "The Bet", after a discussion at a party about whether execution or imprisonment is more humane, a young lawyer makes a bet that he can remain in solitary confinement for 15 years.
+** In the short story "The Bet", after a discussion at a party about whether execution or imprisonment is more humane, a young lawyer makes a bet with a MorallyBankruptBanker that he can remain in solitary confinement for 15 years.
 If he wins, he gets 2 million rubles, but if he loses, the banker believes that he will have wasted 15 years of his life.

 ** Subverted when the banker finds himself substantially poorer, and even contemplates going into the cell and killing the lawyer, only to enter the cell and read the letter the lawyer has written, stating that through the books he has read and the music he enjoyed in confinement, his imagination has allowed him to vicariously enjoy greater pleasures and achieve marvelous feats (in his imagination).
 The lawyer, fifteen years older and wiser, leaves the cell five minutes before the contract is set to expire, willfully renouncing the banker's wager of two million rubles and rejecting the foolish vanities of wealth, which brings relief to the banker who would have gone broke if the lawyer decided to stay the whole time and take the money.

 * DelusionsOfEloquence: Informed example -- the narrator of the short story "Peasants" characterizes the "hetman" of the village, saying that he is unable to read but had acquired "bookish expressions."
 The reader never hears much of his speech but is left to imagine that it would be much like this.